REACH AN AGREEMENT

 Simon, aged 16, Umeå

 It’s important to be consistent if you’re going to ensure that your teenager doesn’t lose respect for the whole prearranged time thing.
 If one parent says that the teenager can come home at 01.30 when the other has said 23.30, it sends mixed signals.
-It’s worth striving to present a united front, even if you share custody of a teenager.
+It’s worth striving to present a united front, even if you share custody of your child and have different views on the subject.
+A united front makes life easier and avoids bickering.

-The whole “coming home at a precise time” thing can be difficult, and that’s not just true for teenagers.
-Something could happen en route – the bus might be late, or the walk home might take longer than expected.
-So try and show a bit of tolerance when your teenager is 15 minutes late home.
+Getting home at a precise time can be tricky, and that’s not just true for teenagers.
+Something could happen on the way – the bus might be late, or the walk might take longer than expected.
+So try to show some understanding if your teenager comes home 15 minutes late.